What is the Community Investment Program?

-For more information on the CIP please see the program definitions or for assistance, contact the Housing & Community Investment Department at (513) 852-7680 or toll-free (888) 345-2246.
-The applications, additional information, and/or questions may be emailed to email@example.com.
+For more information on the CIP, please see the program definitions or for assistance, contact the Housing & Community Investment Department at (513) 852-7680 or toll-free (888) 345-2246 or email us at firstname.lastname@example.org.

 For FHLB's Members Only assistance, please contact our Service Desk at (800) 781-3090.